More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD): Acknowledgments

 \section{Acknowledgments}

 B.H. acknowledges support from the Israel Science Foundation (grants No. 1037/22 and 1312/22), the Pazy Foundation of the IAEC-UPBC (grant No. 415-2023).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 947731 to S.R.).
 S.M. acknowledges support from the Tel Aviv University Center for Artificial Intelligence and Data Science (TAD), and to the Israeli Planning and Budgeting Committee (VATAT).
-N.L. is supported by the EPFL AI4science/AI Center program.

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}